Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 “I was groomed to become one of the cult leaders ‘secretaries’ or consorts from the age of 8.
 I was raised to believe this cult leader, “Yogi Bhajan” was an all seeing and knowing, living spiritual god.
 Among many other insane things, I was taken to live in one of the cult leaders estates right out of school from India.
 I was moved to Los Angeles at 16-17 where I worked in the Sikh corporate office.
 I was regularly sexually assaulted, psychologically broken down, manipulated, publicly harassed, humiliated, and controlled by Yogi Bhajan.
 During my time working for the Sikh corporation, I witnessed insurmountable hypocrisy and corruption within the organization and its businesses.
 I had no choice but to flee to NYC, in order to hide and escape the abuses of the sexual predator that Yogi Bhajan was.”

 At 18, Jessica Canter (not her real name) worked briefly for the Kundalini organization.
-During an interview, she said her father was a very close associate with Bhajan and she spent a lot of time around him.
-She claims Bhajan groped her breast and butt telling her “You are almost ready, turning out very nicely.”
+During an interview she told me her father was a very close associate with Bhajan and she spent a lot of time around him.
+She claims Bhajan groped her breast and butt telling her, “You are almost ready, turning out very nicely.”

 “Many nights I would be with [Bhajan] and his “Entourage” at Dr Allen’s house.
 One night he called my father and me into the back room.
 He started to yell at me, that I was a slut, was I even a virgin?
 He said that a kid I grew up with, told him I was a flirt.
 And yogi did not believe my answers.
 I was devastated.